MichelleGri/la-boulangerie/README.md

 #### Reasons to visit the website

-* A user looking for more information regarding the products sold by the bakery and their prices.
+* A user looking for information regarding products sold by the bakery and their prices.
 * A user wanting to place an order online for delivery or collection.
 * A user looking to find out more about the bakery’s ambience and environment.
 * A user looking for the bakery’s location.